Ways to Cut Grocery Costs

 6. Look for discounts and deals

 Signing up for your local supermarket’s loyalty program and clipping coupons can also save you money at checkout.
-Most grocery stores have taken their coupons online, making it easy to either load the coupons to your account or print them out before you enter the grocery store.
-Anyone can use store rewards cards, which avail you of the sale prices.
-AARP members have access to a bevy of coupons and discounts that can be used at supermarkets across the country.
+Most grocery stores have moved their coupons online, making it easy to either load them to your account or print them before you enter the store.
+Anyone can use store rewards cards, which give you access to the sale prices.
+AARP members have access to a bevy of coupons and discounts that can be used at supermarkets nationwide.

-Many supermarkets and retailers also sell their own store-brand products that offer similar quality as the brand names, but at a cheaper price.
-In the past, the term “generic” had a stigma to it.
+Many supermarkets and retailers also sell their own store-brand products that offer comparable quality to name brands but at a lower price.
+In the past, the term “generic” carried a stigma.
 But retailers have realized that it’s a big moneymaker, and, as a result, have improved the quality of many of their generic brands.
 So it may be worth trying and comparing.

 When you notice that a non-perishable item that your family uses a lot of is on sale, or if you have coupons, stock up!
 Filling your pantry and buying some extra household products will help you save money on these items over time.